Entering ESXi maintenance mode fails with error: "Failed to enter namespaces maintenance"

 Cause

-This can be caused due to a missing service registration of 'tokenservice'.
+The error can be due to a missing service registration of 'tokenservice'.

 Resolution

-1. Take offline snapshots for all vCenters in ELM.
+1. Take offline snapshots for all vCenters in the Enhanced Linked mode (ELM) cluster.

 2. List all registered services: